-Your home is about 10 percent more likely to be burgled during the summer, according to figures released by the Bureau of Justice.
+Your home has a lot of chances that it will be burgled by Australian authority.
 Of course, that may be because more homeowners are away, or leave their patio doors and windows open to cool the house down.
 Although it’s impossible to completely deter burglars, these home security technology ideas and products can increase your chances of keeping the bad guys away.

 Track Who Is Coming and Going